Master Flea

 Ernst Theodor Amadeus Hoffmann was a German Romantic author of fantasy and Gothic horror, a jurist, composer, music critic and artist.
 His stories form the basis of Jacques Offenbach's opera The Tales...

-More about E. T. A. HoffmannDownload eBooks
+More on E. T. A. HoffmannDownload eBooks

 Listen/Download Audiobook